adamsilver/fdpb/02-a-checkout-flow.md

 Confirmation pages are so much more than just confirming the order.
 Neglecting the user experience here is a great way to lose out on return business.

 We've all probably experienced neglect after purchasing goods.
 For example, if you want to take out insurance, you call the free sales number and are quickly put through to a helpful agent.
-Parting with money is always made easy.
-But then, when you need to make a claim, it's usually more painful as that number isn't free and calls take a long time be answered.
+Parting with money is usually made easy.
+But then, when you need to make a claim, it's more painful: the number isn't free and calls take a long time be answered.
 All very stressful.

 A confirmation page is the first opportunity to start forging a long-term relationship.
 And this is done in two ways: by looking after the user and giving them an incentive to come back.

-You should also tell users what happens next, such as when delivery will take place and what to do if something goes wrong.
+You should tell users what happens next, such as when delivery will take place and what to do if something goes wrong.

 It's also the best time to ask users to sign up (if they checked out anonymously).
 As we have most of the information to hand, we only need to ask for a password making this step both optional and easy.
-As users should have had a good experience up to this point, which should naturally encourage sign up.
+Users should have had a good experience up to now, which should naturally encourage sign up.

 By giving users value, they'll probably want to sign up.
 By value, I mean something as simple as offering a faster checkout next time or offering them a discount for their next order.
 Depending on the service, you might even ask users to tweet or Instagram their purchase in return for a voucher.
 Whatever it is, now's as good a time as any to mention it.

 Up to now, we've also been sure to use plain and simple language for labels, hints, and errors.
-On the confirmation page, there is an opportunity to let your brand's personality shine through.
+On the confirmation page, there is an opportunity to let your brand's personality shine through because the important stuff has already been done.
 Mailchimp's confirmation page show's their chimp mascot giving you a virtual high-five.
 Nice.

 ![Mailchimp high five](./images/02/mailchimp.png)